News, media and Events

 Find out more about working for IP Australia, including our current vacancies, non-ongoing register, Indigenous recruitment and tips for applicants.

-Find out about our latest news, featured articles, official notices, events, press kits and how you can stay informed.
+Find out about our latest news, featured articles, events, publications, press kits and how you can stay informed.

 About this site